israfil-miya/autoleet/readme.md

 ### Usage

-- Go to `leetcode.com` and Open any problem
+- Go to `leetcode.com` and open any problem
   <img src="https://i.ibb.co/Tb5nZ4R/step-1.png" alt="step-1" width="80%" height="auto">

-- Solve the problem and submit your answer.
-Go to your submission from `Submissions` tab
+- Solve the problem and submit your answer, then go to your submission from the `Submissions` tab
   <img src="https://i.ibb.co/RQv7Hmp/step-2.png" alt="step-2" width="80%" height="auto">

 - Select the code you want to share